En Mi Lindo Puerto Rico: A Personal Experience with Iglesia de San José

 It may seem worlds away, but Puerto Rico has been an American territory for over 50 years.
 And when I think of my own childhood there, I immediately remember the places and experiences there that helped shape who I am today.

 One area where the old and new comes together in Puerto Rico is through the grandiose architecture of Old San Juan.
 I remember Spanish colonial buildings sitting next to huge modern condos, which existed alongside tiny bodegas and panaderias, decorated with African-inspired artwork.

 Old San Juan is the second-oldest European-founded city in the Americas.
 Many of its historic sites are steeped in religious traditions that date back hundreds of years, reminding visitors of the island’s diverse spiritual, cultural, and adventure-filled past.

 We would marvel at the architecture, light candles, and kneel to pray for our loved ones.
-Creepy as it may sound, we would never leave the cathedral without paying a visit to the wax-coated, mummified remains of San Pio (Saint Pius), a baby-faced first century Christian martyr, encased in a class tomb at the cathedral.
+Creepy as it may sound, we would never leave the cathedral without paying a visit to the wax-coated, mummified remains of San Pio (Saint Pius), a baby-faced first-century Christian martyr, encased in a glass tomb at the cathedral.

 Puerto Rico’s first Governor and legendary Spanish explorer, Juan Ponce de Leon, also rests in a marble tomb in the cathedral.
 The Spanish conquistador who came to the New World in search of the Fountain of Youth was buried at his family parish, San José Church, for almost three centuries before being moved to the cathedral in 1909.